How to feed your tree?

-Spring and mid to late fall are excellent times for feeding your trees.
-And if you’d like to do it yourself, here are a few ways we recommend feeding:
+Spring and mid to late fall are excellent times for feeding.
+If you’d like to do it yourself, here are the ways we recommend:

-For trees planted 1-2 years, we recommend using a water soluble fertilizer such as Bonide’s Plant Starter or Miracle Gro, pouring the mixture around the base of the tree.
+For trees planted 1-2 years, we recommend using a water-soluble fertilizer such as Bonide’s Plant Starter or Miracle-Gro, pouring the mixture around the base of the tree.
 The Ross Root Feeder is another option for water-soluble fertilizing.
-It’s a unique tool (attaches to your garden hose) which injects the water-soluble fertilizer right into the soil, as well as helping in light soil aeration.
+It’s a unique tool (attaches to your garden hose) that injects the water-soluble fertilizer right into the soil, as well as helping in light soil aeration.
 Also, this can be used as a watering tool without adding the fertilizer!

 Fertilizing your lawn regularly with a lawn food helps to feed your existing trees.

 Ross Root Feeders are an easy way to feed larger trees injecting a water-soluble fertilizer into the soil/root zone, as well as watering the tree and lightly aerating the soil.
-This is the same process many professional tree care companies will use to feed established and mature trees.
+This is the same process professionals use to feed established and mature trees.
 Again, this tool is also an excellent way to water trees during periods of drought!

 The Importance of Vertical Mulching

-Calculating Amount of Fertilizer to Apply with Vertical Mulching:
+Calculating the Amount of Fertilizer to Apply with Vertical Mulching:

-If using Espoma’s Tree-tone, Plant-tone, or Milorganite, read the label for amounts needed for each tree.
-Then distribute the amount evenly into all the cored holes.
+If using Espoma’s Tree-tone, Plant-tone, or Milorganite, read the label for amounts needed.
+Then, distribute the amount evenly into all the cored holes.